cvmfs/doc-cvmfs/cpt-configure.rst

 file systems but as ``fuse`` file systems.
 The ``cvmfs_config`` and ``cvmfs_talk`` commands ignore privately mounted CernVM-FS repositories.
-On an interactive machine, private mount points are for instance unaffected by an administrator unmounting all system’s CernVM-FS mount points by ``cvmfs_config umount``.
+On an interactive machine, private mount points are for instance unaffected by an administrator unmounting all system's CernVM-FS mount points by ``cvmfs_config umount``.

 In order to mount CernVM-FS privately, use the ``cvmfs2`` command like